Radius-coder/JS-Idle-clicker/README.md

 It could also do with music and sounds.

 The page needs to store cookies so user progress is saved when they leave.

+## What needs fixed

+When user purchases a counter the price is made into a float.
+This needs converted back to an integer.